factscript/factscript/README.md

 So, create a new *data class* Payment and define the variables, constructor and co.
 Afterwards, in the *companion object* you can define the ```flow <Payment>```.

-As we said, **every** process in Flow starts with the so called API definition, i.e. defining the message type that starts a process and all message types with which it can respond.
+As we said, **every** process in Factscript starts with the so called API definition, i.e. defining the message type that starts a process and all message types with which it can respond.
 ```kotlin
 on command RetrievePayment::class emit {
     success event PaymentRetrieved::class